Staying Afloat During a Flood Disaster

-Why You Need a Flood Event Business Continuity Plan
+Why You Need a Flood Event BCP

 Relying on paper documents as a primary source of data storage can be highly detrimental in the event of an unanticipated emergency, like a flood.
 Additionally, floods are some of the most difficult disasters to prepare for.
 The duration and intensity of a flooding event can span from just a few hours to months-long events, making it nearly impossible to access physical documents.
 (If they’re not already destroyed.)